 As mentioned above, we still solve the equation by learning the mapping of initial condition $u(x,t=0)$ to the solutions $u(x,t)$ at $t=1$.
-The initial condition $u_0(x)$ is generated according to a random field\cite{19} with a fluctuating parameter $\lambda$ and we take $\lambda=0.25$.
-We solve on a spatial mesh with resolution $2^{12}$ and use this dataset to downsample other resolutions to train our model.
+The initial condition $u_0(x)$ is generated according to a random field \cite{19} with a fluctuating parameter $\lambda$, and we take $\lambda=0.25$.
+We solve on a spatial mesh with resolution $2^{12}$, and use this dataset to downsample other resolutions to train our model.

-The results of our experiments are shown in Fig.\ref{fig:5d}, Fig.\ref{fig:6d}, Tab.\ref{tab:4} and Tab.\ref{tab:3}.
-Fig.\ref{fig:5d} shows that given new initial condition, we compare the approximate solution generated by our model with the exact solution.
-Fig.\ref{fig:6d} and Tab.\ref{tab:4} show the comparison of our model and DeepONets in view of the relative $L_2$ error.
-Tab.\ref{tab:3} shows the result that our model trained in some resolutions generalize at various input resolutions.
+Fig. \ref{fig:5d}, Fig. \ref{fig:6d}, Table \ref{tab:4}, and Table \ref{tab:3} show the results of our experiments.
+In Fig. \ref{fig:5d}, we compare the approximate solution generated by our model with the exact solution, given a new initial condition.
+Fig. \ref{fig:6d} and Table \ref{tab:4} compare the relative $L_2$ error for our model and benchmark models.
+Table \ref{tab:3} shows the results for our model trained in some resolutions and generalized at various input resolutions.

-It is worth noting that compared to DeepONets, our model also achieve a better relative error and compared to the experiment of burgers equation, Our approach still maintains a small relative error. the predicted solution shows a great agreement with the exact solution.
-While DeepONets does not perform well for large fluctuations.
-Meanwhile, at various input resolution, our approach can achieve the same degree of relative error and when we test the trained model at a different resolution, the relative error has little fluctuation.
-These show that our approach is a mesh-independent method and have the property of stability.
+It is worth noting that our model also obtains the lowest relative error compared to any of the benchmarks, and still maintains a small relative error compared to Burgers‘ equation.
+The predicted solution fits accurately the exact solution, while the benchmarks perform poorly for large fluctuations and even the CNN does not converge at all.
+At various input resolutions, our approach is able to achieve the same degree of relative error.
+Meanwhile, we again observe the invariance of the error with respect to the resolution.
+These results show that our approach is mesh-independent and has the property of stability.